andrew867/LuxPower-Advanced/README.md

 # IMPORTANT PLEASE READ!

-UPDATE - I have our dev creating a new version of this right now - 2022-05-11.
-This is in active development - it DOES have bugs!

 IF YOU USE THE OLD CONFIGURATION.YAML BE WARNED!
 This is a MAJOR CHANGE and you need to delete all of the old sensors / customisation / configuration.yaml and start again.
 Yes, it's a pain but this is SO much better!